rerdavies/ToobAmp/README.md

 v1.1.61

 The ToobAmp Project provides 22 high-quality LV2 audio plugins designed for use as guitar effects.
 The set of plugins provides a no-nonsense, foundation set of effects pedals to get you started.
-The plugins are primarily designed for use with the [PiPedal](https://github.com/rerdavies/pipedal) project; but the also provide native X11/Cairo user-interfaces that allow them to be used other other LV2 plugin hosts and DAWs too.
+The plugins are primarily designed for use with the [PiPedal](https://github.com/rerdavies/pipedal) project; but they also provide native X11/Cairo user-interfaces that allow them to be used with other LV2 plugin hosts and DAWs too.

 - Neural Network Amp Models (TooB NAM, and TooML plugins).
 - Reverb.
 TooB Convolutin Reverb (mono and stereo), and TooB Freeverb